aolumoh/aolumoh/README.md

 I'm currently focusing on improving my skills as a Software Developer with tools such as React.js, C#, relational database design, API's, LINQ and ASP.Net MVC.
 Would you like to know more?
-Get in touch.
-I look forward to hearing from you.
+Get in touch, I look forward to hearing from you!

 ##